IBM/kar/README.md

 For instance, in the simulation engine example, the simulation state is partitioned across multiple replicas of the simulator microservice using actors.
-A developer can reason about and program these actors and their interactions without having to worry about exhausting the resources of a single process mapping actor instances to processes.
+A developer can reason about and program these actors and their interactions without having to worry about exhausting the resources of a single process or mapping actor instances to processes.
 In that sense, KAR supports a "serverless" experience.